-Welcome to a step-by-step tutorial on how to create a simple shopping cart with PHP and MySQL.
+Welcome to a tutorial on how to create a simple shopping cart with PHP and MySQL.
 Yes, there are a ton of shopping cart scripts in the world, but they are also bloated with features that people rarely even use.
-So let us walk through our own basic shopping cart, without using any third-party frameworks – Read on!
+So let us walk through a basic shopping cart, without using any third-party frameworks – Read on!

 TABLE OF CONTENTS